symopsio/examples/basic/aws_sso_strategy/README.md

 # AWS IAM Identity Center (AWS SSO) Access Strategy

-This example illustrates how to implement a Sym Flow that uses an AWS IAM Identity Center (AWS SSO) Strategy to grant users temporary access to an AWS Permission Set.
+This example illustrates how to implement a Sym Flow that uses an AWS IAM Identity Center (AWS SSO) Strategy to grant users temporary access to an AWS Permission Set or an AWS SSO Group.

 ## Tutorial